-Born in Greensburg, PA, Sean Foreman earned a B.A. degree in Political Science with a minor in History in 1993 from Clarion University of Pennsylvania.
-He received his M.A. in International Studies from Florida International University in Miami with a graduate certificate from the Latin American and Caribbean Center.
-In 2003, Dr. Foreman was the first person to be granted a doctoral degree in Political Science from FIU.
-He and his wife, Hadley, have a son named Luke, who was born in 2010.
+Sean Foreman earned a B.A. in Political Science from Clarion University of Pennsylvania.
+He received his M.A. in International Studies from Florida International University (FIU) with a graduate certificate from the Latin American and Caribbean Center.
+In 2003, Foreman earned his doctoral degree in Political Science from FIU.

 Dr. Foreman has taught American Government, State and Local Government, Public Policy and Administration, American Political Parties and Elections, Congress, Presidency, American Political Institutions, Political Theory, Religion in American Politics, and Leadership in Public Purpose Organizations at Barry.
 He is the advisor to the College Democrats, College Republicans, and Model United Nations student clubs and serves on a number of university committees.

 Dr. Foreman is quoted in publications around the world and has been interviewed on numerous radio and television stations.
 He is a regular panelist on WPBT-TV’s “Issues” and often on local news stations including WIOD News Radio 610.
 Dr. Foreman hosts his own political talk show called “World of Politics” each Monday from 1-2 p.m. on Barry’s WBRY 1640 AM.